 Kandaferi Guest Houses are located in Miykovtsi village, approximately 13 km from the town of Elena (Central Balkan).

-Guest House Kandaferi 1, is the bigger of the two.
-It is newly built in authentic bulgarian technology with the typical for the region style – the so called “Elenian Batten House” (Wooden style house from the Elena region).
+Guest House Kandaferi 1 is newly built in authentic bulgarian technology with the typical for the region style – the so called “Elenian Batten House” (Wooden style house from the Elena region).
 The house has an unique design, a combination of tradition and modern art.
 The construction is solely from stone and wood, keeping it warm in the winter and cool in the summer.
 The interior of the house is one of a kind and will make your stay with us an unforgettable experience.

 Guest house Kandaferi 2 is a complex of a beautiful 120-year-old house and a newly built building.
 It has been restored and has all amenities needed nowadays, but it’s original structure and athmosphere are still intact.
 It is positioned on a small slope offering an amazing view towards the Balkan.